-The frequencies of external inspections and the frequency of supervisory inspections for certified companies in the supply chain, other than farmers, (e.g. collectors, traders, processors, compound feed producers, marketers) shall be based on the risk of contamination with GMO.
+The frequencies of external inspections by certification bodies recognised by the Donau Soja Organisation and the frequency of supervisory inspections for certified companies in the supply chain, other than farmers, (e.g. collectors, traders, processors, compound feed producers, marketers) shall be based on the risk of contamination with GMO.